 Yellow: What’s the best part of your work week?

-Icebreaker #2: Two Truths and One Lie
+Icebreaker #22: Two Truths and One Lie

 I love the game “Two Truths and One Lie,” because it allows you to get a little more creative with your teams and to have some fun.

 - I have a pet turtle.

-- Growing up, my family called me ‘Sasa’ as a nickname.
+- Growing up, my family called me “Sasa” as a nickname.